Hello World Data Analysis in R

 The data we used to “fit” our model, is called the training data.

-When we look at predictions for observations in the training data (as we did for yhat) we say we are looking at in-sample fits.
+When we look at predictions for observations in the training data (as we did for yhat) we say we are looking at in-sample fits or the fit on the training data.

 When we predict at observations not in the training data (as we did for ypred), then we are predicting out of sample.

-Out of sample prediction is always a more interesting test since you have not seen an example.
+Out of sample prediction is always a more interesting test since you have not already seen.

 Standard Errors from Standard Regression Output

-From our linear regression fit using scikitlearn, we got estimates for the parameters.
+From our linear regression fit, we got estimates for the parameters.

 Often we want to know a lot more about the model fit.